Annual Electoral Canvass

 It is particularly important that anyone who has moved address recently looks out for the form, or email, and checks whether they are registered.

 Once your household has been updated, any new or additional residents over the age of 16 must register to vote individually.
 Responding to the canvass does not mean you are registered to vote.
 You are not automatically registered, even if you pay the council tax for your home.

 - go to www.gov.uk/register-to-vote

 - fill in your name, address, date of birth and a few other details - you'll also need your National Insurance number, which you can find on your National Insurance card, or in official paperwork such as payslips, or letters about benefits or tax

-- look out for a confirmation letter from your local electoral registration staff that says you're registered
+- look out for a confirmation letter from your local electoral Services Office that says you're registered

 If you aren't able to go online, we'll send you a paper form (an 'Invitation to Register') later in the process.